 The above Table 4 showed the differences between control and experimental groups of each school in their reading age.
-The reading age of control and experimental groups of all six schools was higher than pre-reading age, after post testing.
-The post-reading age of experimental groups of all of the six schools was greater than the control groups.
+The post reading age of control and experimental groups of eight schools was greater than pre-reading age, except for the Super Star School.
+The post-reading age of experimental groups of Ghauri Wisdom High School, Govt.
+Girls Primary School and Sanjan Nagar Schools was greater than their control groups.